-Burma, Myanmar, photography tour, Images of Burma – a fully guided photographic tour led by renowned travel photographer Gary Latham through one of the most photogenic regions of Southeast Asia.
+Our Burma (Myanmar) photography tour, Images of Burma, is a fully guided photographic tour led by one of our highly experienced travel photographers Gary Latham or Jeff Perigois through one of the most photogenic regions of Southeast Asia.
 Fabulous and varied landscapes, picturesque ruined cities and glorious temples, bustling street-life, vibrant local markets and a bewildering mix of ethnic groups make Burma a paradise for both beginners and experienced travel photographers.

-You’ll discover a wealth of highly varied destinations and photographic subjects: from the faded Victorian splendour, and breathtaking Shwedagon Pagoda of Yangon (Rangoon); the ancient cities of historic Mandalay; the incredible temples of Bagan; to the colonial hill-stations, traditional hill-tribes and the celebrated Lake Inle of the picturesque Shan Plateau,
+You’ll discover a wealth of highly varied destinations and photographic subjects: from the faded Victorian splendour and breathtaking Shwedagon Pagoda of Yangon (Rangoon); the ancient cities of historic Mandalay; the incredible temples of World Heritage Bagan; to the colonial hill-stations, traditional hill-tribes and the celebrated Lake Inle of the picturesque Shan Plateau.

 Here's an idea of what you can expect to do and see day-to-day.

 Day 1 - Yangon (Rangoon) - walking tour and sunset cruise

 Morning arrival in Yangon (Rangoon), and check-in to a comfortable, downtown hotel close to the famous Scott Market.
 Introductory session from your photographer before an afternoon walking tour of the city, followed by a scenic, sunset boat cruise on the Rangoon River and a welcome dinner.